 2. Medical Conditions Covered

-In Cannabiz Media’s research, four key medical conditions were identified as needing to be covered in order for a state’s cannabis program to have a chance for significant growth.
+In Cannabiz Media’s research, four key medical conditions were identified as needing to be covered in order for a state’s medical cannabis program to have a chance for significant growth.
 If a state covers all of these conditions, its medical cannabis program has a much greater chance of thriving than a program in a state that covers one, two, three, or none of these conditions.

 These four conditions are chronic pain, muscle spasticity, spinal cord injuries, and post-traumatic stress disorder (PTSD).
 However, the most important condition that must be covered for a state’s medical cannabis program to grow is chronic pain.